chitantaDev/nextjs-next-auth-flow-templates/feature-list.md

 Features:
+- Role handling (currently no use case, no admin dashboard, no nothing, only user functionality. roles not needed rn)
+  - maybe it will be needed so not just anoyone can inject a custom user id from a postman client and change other ppls databases or does the session provider provide authorized access and thats impossible to begin with
+  - no need to cover this. nextauth handles authorized access, no one else can access someonelses sql table
+- handle Loading state, insert skeletons or something to let the user know its loading
+  - maybe not always necessary cuz rn useSession runs anew on refresh as it should, but navigating throuhg the website will no destroy the session so the data will be persisted in memory (in memory, do we need Zustand for global state management? idk, worth to consider for future use cases)
 - Delete Account functionality (button in header)
 - 2 Pages, Home Page and Dummy Page to have back and forth navigation with buttons or something
 - Registration needs 2 password fields so u can check if u misstyped